valtido/sentry-docs/src/collections/_documentation/clients/php/usage.md

 ));
 ```

+&nbsp;
 ## Reporting Other Errors

 Sometimes you don’t have an actual exception object, but something bad happened and you want to report it anyways.
 This is where _captureMessage_ comes in.
-It takes a message and reports it to sentry.
+It takes a message and reports it to Sentry.

 ```php
 // Capture a message
 $sentryClient->captureMessage('my log message');
 ```

-Note, `captureMessage` has a slightly different API than `captureException` to support parameterized formatting:
+Note: `captureMessage` has a slightly different API than `captureException` to support parameterized formatting:

 ```php
 $sentryClient->captureMessage('my %s message', array('log'), array(